 Global climate models are the best tools scientists have for simulating future climate, and they provide a wealth of information about climate change on the global scale.
 But when it comes to evaluating the regional details of climate change, they aren’t always the best tool for the job.
 This is especially true with respect to atmospheric rivers, since global climate models operate at very large spatial scales, and some of the factors contributing to the intensity of precipitation events tend to be localized.

 With a powerful combination of expertise in global and regional climate modeling, the global hydrologic cycle, and regional atmospheric dynamics, the project team is uniquely equipped to analyze atmospheric rivers in global climate model simulations — and importantly, to understand the physical reasons for changes in atmospheric rivers.
 In addition, the Center has pioneered techniques for creating highly detailed, physically realistic climate change projections from global climate model output.
 The team will use that expertise to quantify changes to heavy precipitation on the local scales that are most relevant to water resource managers.

-The graphic below summarizes our latest findings: Under a “business as usual” scenario of greenhouse gas concentrations, extremely dry and extremely wet events become more common over the course of this century.
+Under a scenario of rapidly increasing greenhouse gas concentrations, extremely dry and extremely wet events become more common over the course of this century.
 So do rapid transitions between very dry and very wet years.
 Learn more on lead author Daniel Swain’s Weather West blog, or check out the paper in Nature Climate Change.

 More about the project